+PROBATION:

-PROBATION: Students that fail to achieve a 2.0 or better GPA that results in a cumulative GPA of less than 2.0. are required to:
+A student that fails to achieve a 2.0 or better GPA that results in a cumulative GPA of less than 2.0 are placed on academic probation.
+These students are required to:

-- Meet with the Academic Dean to prepare a plan that will guide the student to get on track academically. - Utilize the resources available on campus for your success - Limit the enrolled units to 12 units maximum until they achieve a 2.0 GPA or better .
+- meet with the Academic Dean to prepare a plan that will guide the student to get on track academically. - utilize the resources available on campus to help them improve their academic performance and attain academic success - limit enrolled units until they student achieves a 2.0 GPA or better.

-If a student is on probation, or is not successful in achieving an overall 2.0 GPA, they will not be allowed to graduate.
+Students on academic probation, or who do not achieve an overall 2.0 GPA will not be allowed to graduate.